numerics

 Benchmarks

 Generated by cmake --build build --target report.
-Build environment, test results, and throughput tables per module.
+Includes build metadata, test results, and throughput tables by routine family.

 View Report →